Bulk universality and quantum unique ergodicity for random band matrices in high dimensions

 Here, every dotted edge in a normal graph means that an internal atom is equal to an external atom, so we lose one free summation index.
 The concept of scaling order can also be defined for subgraphs. \end{defn}

 In this paper, whenever we say the order of a graph, we are referring to its scaling order.
 We arrange the graphs in $T$-expansions according to their scaling orders, and an $n$-th order $T$-expansion indicates that the ``error term" contains graphs of scaling order $>n$.

+The motivation behind \Cref{def scaling} is as follows: consider the special case with $\eta\ge W^2/L^2$ and $W\ge cL$, i.e., $H$ is a generalized Wigner matrix.
+First, each summation over an internal atom leads to a $\OO(W^d)$ factor.
+Second, by \eqref{thetaxy} and \eqref{S+xy}, every waved or diffusive edge is of order $\OO_\prec(W^{-d})$.
+Third, every free edge provides a $(N\eta)^{-1}=\OO(W^{-d})$ factor.
+Finally, if we know that $|G_{xy}-m\delta_{xy}|\prec W^{-d/2}$ (recall the local law \eqref{locallaw}), then every off-diagonal $G$ edge or light weight is bounded by $\OO_\prec(W^{-d/2})$.
+From the above arguments, we see that

-However, we emphasize that in general the scaling order does not imply the real size of the graph value directly.
+However, if we have $L\gg W$, the scaling order does not imply the real size of the graph value directly.
 In order to establish such a connection for a graph, it needs to be \emph{doubly connected}.
 To define the doubly connected property, we first define molecular graphs.

 Our graphs have a two-level structure, that is, a local structure varying on scales of order $W$, and a global structure varying on scales up to $L$.
 To explain this, we introduce the following concept of molecules.